fatso83/node-redis-dist-job-queue/README.md

  * Register tasks that can be performed.
 Each task definition lives in its own node module.
  * When you submit a processing job, you choose which task to run and supply a resource ID.
-If that resource ID is already being processed, the job will not run.
+If multiple processing jobs are submitted for the same resource ID, only one of them will run.
  * Jobs are taken from a redis queue; so the task could be performed on any computer with access to the resource.
  * When you want to shutdown, call `shutdown` and wait for the callback.
 This